-The jobs to residents ratio for the Bundaberg Regional Council in 2017/18 was 0.99, meaning that there were less jobs than resident workers.
-Electricity, Gas, Water and Waste Services had the highest ratio (1.37), while the lowest ratio was found in Mining (0.13).
+The jobs to residents ratio for the Bundaberg Regional Council in 2018/19 was 0.98, meaning that there were less jobs than resident workers.
+Accommodation and Food Services had the highest ratio (1.27), while the lowest ratio was found in Mining (0.14).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.